The Option Value of Contract Duration: Evidence from the U.S. Timber Market: Data

 \subsection{Data description}

-This paper relies on a data set of timber auctions organized between 2012Q2 and 2023Q1 by the Bureau of Land Management (BLM), U.S. Department of Interior.
-BLM data consists of two parts of records: transaction data and contract data.
-The former includes auction results such as the number of bidders, winning prices, reserve prices, and, if any, the second-highest bids.
-One can observe other auction characteristics, including the number of acres of timber tract and lease duration.
-From the latter data, one can observe the records of timber harvests, such as the timing and the volume of timber removal.
+This paper relies on data from timber auctions conducted between 2012Q2 and 2023Q1 by the Bureau of Land Management (BLM), U.S. Department of the Interior.
+BLM data consist of two types of records: transaction data and contract data.
+The former include auction results such as the number of bidders, winning prices, reserve prices, and (when available) second-highest bids.
+These data also include other auction characteristics, including the number of acres of timber tract and lease duration.
+The latter data contain records of timber harvests, such as the timing and the volume of timber removal.
 We also draw data on lumber market prices from Federal Reserve Economic Data (FRED).
-As we see in the later section, lumber market prices relate to timber removals.
+As we see in the later section, lumber market prices relate to timber removal.

-Table \ref{tb:summary_statistics_of_entry_and_bidding_stage} reports the summary statistics of BLM data.
-The market mechanisms chosen by the BLM for its sales of standing timber are auctions for about 47\% of its sales and negotiated contracts for the remaining 53\%.
-The BLM employs two auction mechanisms: ascending (oral) auctions and first-price sealed-bid auctions.
-Of the auctioned sales, oral auctions constitute the majority at 73\% (306 out of 418), while sealed-bid auctions account for the remaining 27\% (112 out of 418).
-The choice of auction mechanism for each lease is influenced by feedback from participants, with anecdotal evidence suggesting a general preference for oral auctions.
-However, oral auctions were partially suspended during the COVID-19 pandemic.
-Bilateral negotiation is typically used for smaller tracts, with negotiation partners selected on a rotational basis.
-On average, oral auctions involve larger tracts (3,977 mbf) than sealed-bid auctions (2,587 mbf), whereas negotiated contracts are associated with much smaller tracts, averaging 221 mbf.

-On average, $2.16$ ($2.03$) bidders enter the oral (first-price sealed-bid) auctions, while $10.35$ ($5.25$) bidders are counted as potential participants.
-One cannot observe the number of potential bidders from the raw data, and it is defined as the potential bidders to be the number of unique bidders in the neighborhood of 10 km that participated in some auction (sealed bid or open outcry) organized by BLM between 2012Q2 and 2023Q1.
-In terms of seller's revenues, both winning and reserve prices are higher in oral auctions than in sealed-bid auctions.

-This table also highlights the presence of asymmetric buyers in the auctions.
-The variable ``Manufacturer'' is a dummy variable indicating whether the winner is a sawmill, with sawmills accounting for 62\% of the winners.
-Although the exact number of sawmills and loggers near the auctioned tracts is unknown, it is likely that loggers outnumber sawmills in this industry\footnote{In Oregon, approximately 700 logging companies exist (\hyperlink{https://www.dnb.com/business-directory/company-information.logging.us.oregon.html}{Dun \& Bradstreet}, accessed December 13, 2024), compared to around 100 sawmills (\hyperlink{https://www.whereorg.com/businesses/sawmills-or}{Whereorg.com}, accessed December 13, 2024)}.
-Considering this, Table \ref{tb:summary_statistics_of_entry_and_bidding_stage} suggests that sawmills, on average, represent high-type buyers with stronger valuations relative to loggers.